 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Whole grains are grains that include the entire grain kernel — they haven't had their bran and germ removed by refining.
 Whole-grain foods are a rich source of healthy nutrients, including fiber, potassium, magnesium, folate, iron and selenium.

 Mayo Clinic does not endorse companies or products.
-Advertising revenue supports our not for profit mission.
+Advertising revenue supports our not-for-profit mission.

-Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.
+Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.